sagemath/trac_to_gh/Issue 5724.md

 # Issue 5724: [with patch; needs review] get coverage of quotient_ring_element.py to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5724

 Original creator: was